loader2

 Commodity Derivatives: How to Trade in Commodity Derivatives At ICICI Direct

-Where can one invest in Commodities?:
+Where and How can one invest in Commodities?:

 Multi-Commodity Exchange (MCX), National Commodity and Derivatives Exchange (NCDEX) and Indian Commodity Exchange (ICEX) are prominent commodity exchanges in India.
 Commodities can be traded on these exchanges similar to how stocks are traded on the National Stock Exchange (NSE) or Bombay Stock Exchange (BSE).
 Securities and Exchange Board of India (SEBI) is the regulatory body for commodities trading.
 Commodity exchanges require standard agreements to be followed to execute trades in underlying commodities as per the contract specifications